-Finding out the quality of your protein up front will help you figure out if it’s functional, similar to the previous batch you made, or properly stored.
-With very little effort, you’ll make sure you’re moving forward with a viable sample, and save yourself from doing have-to-repeat-it-again experiments.
+Finding out the quality of your protein sample upfront will help you figure out if it’s functional, similar to a previous batch you made or if it’s been properly stored.
+With very little effort and a tiny amount of sample, quickly test your protein’s quality early and throughout your workflow to make sure you’re moving forward with a viable sample.

 Quickly verify protein quality

 Ever wonder if your protein is the same as it was a day or a year ago?
 Is it even present?
 Confirm sample quality at any point in your workflow so you know you still have the right protein.

 Get answers in minutes

 Generate informative data in 3 minutes fast — it makes deciding what to do next that much easier.